U.S. beats Canada, advances to second round of World Baseball Classic

-Nolan Arenado and Buster Posey homered and drove in three runs apiece to help the United States earn a berth in the second round of the World Baseball Classic with an 8-0 victory against Canada on Sunday night.
+Nolan Arenado and Buster Posey homered and drove in three runs apiece to help Team USA shake off a deflating defeat and earn a berth in the second round of the World Baseball Classic by beating Canada 8-0 on Sunday night.

-The Americans finished 2-1 in pool play and bounced back from a tough loss Saturday, when they blew a five-run lead and were beaten by the Dominican Republic 7-5.
-The U.S. team failed to reach the final in the three previous WBCs.
+The Americans finished 2-1 in pool play and rebounded after blowing a five-run lead Saturday and losing to the Dominican Republic 7-5.

+“Good teams know how to turn the page,” manager Jim Leyland said.
+“The expectations for the USA are high, and it’s a thrill to get out of here.
+It wasn’t easy.”

+The U.S. is trying for a WBC breakthrough after failing to reach the final in the three previous events.

 The Dominicans also advanced to the second round in San Diego by beating Colombia 10-3 in 11 innings Sunday.
 The Dominicans, who won the 2013 tournament, finished 3-0 in the first round.

+Canada went 0-3 and has never advanced beyond the opening round.
+Manager Ernie Whitt said he wished more big league players from Canada were willing to take part.

+“For us to compete at this level, we have to have all of our professional players,” Whitt said.
+“We can’t put our roster up against teams like the Dominican and the United States if we don’t have all of our big league players.”

-Danny Duffy became the third consecutive U.S. starter to turn in a scoreless outing.
+The Americans have perhaps their best roster ever, including strong pitching, and Danny Duffy became the third consecutive U.S. starter to turn in a scoreless outing.
 He struck out seven in four innings, and the only baserunners against him were Jonathan Malo and Peter Orr on consecutive two-out singles in the third.

 Duffy, Chris Archer and Marcus Stroman combined for 12 2/3 scoreless innings in their starts.

+“We feed off each other,” Duffy said.
+“Archer and Stro set the table, and I was just trying to follow suit.”

-The Americans’ relievers combined for five shutout innings after giving up nine runs in 9 1/3 innings in the first two games.
+The American relievers combined for five shutout innings after giving up nine runs in 9 1/3 innings in the first two games.
 Tyler Clippard retired all six batters he faced, striking out four.

 The crowd of 22,303 was smaller and more subdued than for the games involving the Dominican Republic, but there was some flag-waving and chanting for the U.S. team.

 The home team gave fans something to cheer about from the start.
-Canada starter Ryan Dempster, who came out of retirement to pitch in the WBC, recorded just two outs and lasted only two-thirds of an inning and was charged with three runs.
+Canada starter Ryan Dempster, who came out of retirement to pitch in the WBC, recorded just one out and was charged with three runs.

-Eric Hosmer hit a two-run double in the first inning to put the Americans ahead, and another run scored on Posey’s groundout.
+Eric Hosmer hit a two-run double in the first inning to put the Americans ahead, and another run scored on Posey’s groundout, easing the bitter aftertaste of the loss to the Dominicans.

+“That was such an emotional game and hard-fought game,” Hosmer said.
+“It was important for us to get off to a good start.”

 After Adam Jones and Christian Yelich hit consecutive singles in the second, Arenado homered to make it 6-0.
 It was the first homer for the Americans in the tournament.